The Hare of Inaba

 "Then, the last crocodile caught me.
 It would have been kinder if he had eaten me, but instead he pulled every hair off my body.
 'We want to know how many hares there are on land,' he said, 'So, we will count the hairs that came from your back!'"

 "You deserved to be punished," said the youngest prince.
-No one should ever be deliberately cruel to others."
+Still, no one should ever be deliberately cruel to others."

 "I know I was wrong," said the hare.
 "But I am worse off now than I was.
 I asked a group of eighty princes to help me.
 They told me I could grow my fur back if I bathed in the salt water and let the sun and sea breeze touch my skin.
 But, now I am in more pain than ever."